-Are you getting married between the months of November and April?
-If so, there is the potential that your big day could be accompanied by a big snowfall!
+Are you getting married between the months of April and November?
+If so, there is the potential that your big wedding day could be accompanied by a big snowfall!
 This shouldn’t be a surprise, we do live in the Great White North after all.
-But, before you freak out, remember how cute Phoebe and Mike’s wedding was?
-Well, yours can be just as cute, so long as you prepare properly!
+But, before you freak out, remember how cute Phoebe and Mike’s wedding was from Friends?
+Well, your snowy wedding day can be just as cute – even magical.
+To ensure everything goes smoothly, here’s how you can prepare for this unique celebration.

-Make sure that you and your guests won’t be uncomfortable on your big day by ensuring you are prepared.
-The best way to do this is to have some supplies at the ready.
+Make sure that you and your guests won’t be uncomfortable on your snowy wedding day by setting up a cozy, heated tent or indoor area where guests can warm up.
+Also, consider offering hand warmers and having a hot drink station where guests can help themselves to warm beverages throughout the event.
 From branded toques to cute mittens, or even a fire pit, your guests will thank you!
 On the practical side, make sure your venue is equipped with shovels, salt and everything needed to make sure your guests don’t slip or get stuck in the snow!
+Have a clear plan for snow removal and ensuring walkways are safe.
+Perhaps suggest checking if the venue has backup generators in case of a power outage due to heavy snowfall.

 snowy wedding day